-Not gonna let 'em catch the Midnight Rider."
+Not gonna let 'em catch the Midnight Rider.

 The protagonist is being pursued and must stay in motion, usually moving to a different Adventure Town each episode.
 There will be ploys to delay the pursuit.
 Some will work, some won't.
 Frequently the protagonist must complete a hunt of their own, to bring the pursuit to an end.

 The term "stern chase" comes from the navy cliche, "a stern chase is a long chase", which comes from the old days of sailing ships.
-When one ship chased another from behind (the stern), both ships had the same wind, could only use the few guns that could point forward or back to fire at each other and since most ships were roughly the same speed, even if one would eventually overtake the other, it could take days, weeks or even months depending on how determined each side was.
+When one ship chased another from behind (the stern), both ships had the same wind, could only use the few guns that could point forward or back to fire at each other, and since most ships were roughly the same speed, even if one would eventually overtake the other, it could take days, weeks or even months depending on how determined each side was.
 Thus, one catching (or escaping) the other depended entirely on shiphandling skill, a lucky shot or a change in the wind making it more favourable for one side to press an advantage.

-- Monster; Tenma hunts for Johan, and is chased by Lunge and the police.
+- Monster: Tenma hunts for Johan, and is chased by Lunge and the police.